AviroopGhosh/TAS-Forge/README.md

 -	Inputs are provided via a simple dialog box, for quick and easy setup process.

 Automatic Topology & Stream Generation:
-•	Based on user specification, the tool generates a linear network topology.
+-	Based on user specification, the tool generates a linear network topology.
-•	Routes are automatically created to connect each source to a corresponding sink.
+-	Routes are automatically created to connect each source to a corresponding sink.
-•	A single source can transmit to multiple sinks, and/or a single sink can receive traffic from multiple sources, allowing for flexible and realistic traffic scenarios.
+-	A single source can transmit to multiple sinks, and/or a single sink can receive traffic from multiple sources, allowing for flexible and realistic traffic scenarios.
-•	Each route is associated with a stream, and each stream is automatically assigned: o	Payload size of frames. o	Transmission periodicity. o	Deadline of stream.
+-	Each route is associated with a stream, and each stream is automatically assigned:
+ -	Payload size of frames.
+ -	Transmission periodicity.
+ -	Deadline of stream.

 IEEE 802.1AS Time Synchronization Modeling:
 •	The framework models clock drift for each device in the network by assigning them random drift values.